Amenability for unitary groups of C*-algebras: Examples and remarks

 On the other hand, skew-amenability of $\UU(A)$ in the weak topology actually implies more than hypertraciality.
 Using the terminology from \cite{MR2263412}, while hypertraciality only means that every quotient has a trace which is amenable, the next result shows that skew-amenability of $\UU(A)$ implies that all such traces are uniformly amenable \cite[Theorem 3.2.2]{MR2263412}.

 \begin{Prop} Let $A$ be a $C^*$-algebra such that $\UU(A)$ is skew-amenable in the weak topology, $\tau\colon A\to \mb C$ be a trace and $\pi\colon A\to B(L^2(A,\tau))$ the corresponding GNS representation.
-Then the von Neumann algebra $M = \pi(A)''$ is hyperfinite. \end{Prop} \begin{proof} Let $H\coloneqq \UU(A)$ with the weak topology, $G\coloneqq \UU(M)$ with the strong operator topology; the representation $\pi$ restricts to a continuous homomorphism $\pi\colon H\to G$ with dense image $\pi(\UU(A))\leqslant G$.
-By \cite[Lemma 6.2(2)]{MR4368352}, $\pi(\UU(A))$ with the subgroup topology of $G$ is skew-amenable.
+Then the von Neumann algebra $M = \pi(A)''$ is hyperfinite. \end{Prop} \begin{proof} Let $H\coloneqq \UU(A)$ with the weak topology, $G\coloneqq \UU(M)$ with the strong operator topology; the representation $\pi$ restricts to a continuous homomorphism $\pi\colon H\to G$ with dense image $\pi(H)\leqslant G$.
+By \cite[Lemma 6.2(2)]{MR4368352}, $\pi(H)$ with the subgroup topology of $G$ is skew-amenable.
 On the other hand, as $M$ is a finite von Neumann algebra, $G$ is a SIN group.
-Therefore $\pi(\UU(A))$, being skew-amenable and SIN, follows amenable, and so does $\UU(M)$ by Theorem \ref{amen} \ref{amendense}.
-This implies that $M$ is hyperfinite \cite[Theorem 1]{MR1076577}. \end{proof}
+Therefore we conclude that $\pi(H)$, being skew-amenable and SIN, is in fact amenable.
+Hence, also $G=\UU(M)$ is amenable by Theorem \ref{amen} (\ref{amendense}).
+However, this implies that $M$ is hyperfinite \cite[Theorem 1]{MR1076577}. \end{proof}